Ke'Bryan Hayes Preview, Player Props: Pirates vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 27th-ranked team ERA across all MLB pitching staffs (4.99).
+- The Nationals have the 27th-ranked team ERA among all league pitching staffs (4.97).

-- Nationals pitchers combine to allow 220 total home runs at a rate of 1.5 per game (most in the league).
+- The Nationals allow the most home runs in baseball (220 total, 1.5 per game).

-- His last time out came on Tuesday against the New York Mets, when the left-hander tossed four innings, surrendering eight earned runs while allowing seven hits.
+- In his last time out on Wednesday, the righty went five innings against the New York Mets, giving up two earned runs while surrendering six hits.

+- The 25-year-old has amassed an ERA of 5.56, with 7.7 strikeouts per nine innings, in eight games this season.
+Opposing hitters have a .235 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.